lamnguyen8075/TodoItems/README.md

 # TodoItems
-Learning WebAPI using C# .NET

 A simple application to practice Web API using C# .NET.
-Using HTTP methods to interact with data using in-memory database
+Using HTTP methods to interact with data using in-memory database to save POST data.

 HTTP Methods: </br>
         `// GET: api/TodoItems`</br>